phantom-node/cryptreboot/README.md

 Will work properly when using standard passphrase-based disk unlocking.
 Fancy methods such as using an external USB with a passphrase file will fail.

-You will find more details in [this blog post](https://blog.pawelpokrywka.com/p/rebooting-linux-with-encrypted-disk).

 ## Compatible Linux distributions